tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 {lang="text",linenos=off}
 	$ pip install -U django-registration-redux==2.2

 With the package installed, we next need to tell the Django framework that we will be using the `registration` app that comes within the `django-registration-redux` Python package.
-Open up your project's `settings.py` file, and update the `INSTALLED_APPS` list to include the `registration` package.
-An example `INSTALLED_APPS` list is shown below.
+Open up your project's `settings.py` module, and scroll until you find the `INSTALLED_APPS` list.
+Update it to include the `registration` package, like in the `INSTALLED_APPS` list shown below.

 {lang="python",linenos=off}
 	INSTALLED_APPS = [